Duane is an avid reader and follower of all things social, spiritual, and political, and a committed leftist.

 We Are More Than the Sum of Our Parts

 How did Freedom Riders in the 1960s American South carry out their objective, even in the assured knowledge that they would be brutalized on arrival to their assigned bus stations?

-How did civil and voting rights activists stay engaged in the movement knowing full well that high pressured water hoses, police dogs and billy clubs, trees and ropes, would be their reality?
+How did civil and voting rights activists stay engaged in the movement, knowing full well that high-pressured water hoses, police dogs and billy clubs, and trees and ropes would be their reality?

-How did one small man fearlessly remain the figurehead focal point of a colony's resistance to the greatest empire the world have ever known, the British Empire?
+How did one small man fearlessly remain the figurehead focal point of a colony's resistance to the greatest empire the world has ever known, the British Empire?

-All those instances and uncountable more had one common factor, all of them were people emboldened by an idea, something bigger than themselves.
-For a period of time they were "living for the ages . . .", not from a mindset of merely personal concern and immediate self goals.
-Living for something that would reverberate through human history, not to their personal honor, but to the honor of all humanity at that time in history.
+All those instances and uncountable more had one common factor: All of them were people emboldened by an idea, something bigger than themselves.
+For a period of time, they were "living for the ages," not from a mindset of merely personal concern and immediate self goals.
+They were living for something that would reverberate through human history—not to their personal honor, but to the honor of all humanity at that time in history.

-What's occurring as we speak is way deeper than PS.
-What's happening with humanity today is transformation, metamorphosis...evolution, with all of the resulting denial and resistance by reactionary regressives.
+What's occurring as we speak is way deeper than paradigm shift.
+What's happening with humanity today is transformation, metamorphosis, and evolution, with all of the resulting denial and resistance by reactionary regressives.
 It's becoming increasingly apparent that the system as it is cannot be sustained.
-What's bubbling up now is bigger, deeper, more expansive than the civil rights movement, Indian liberation from Britain and the women's suffrage movement all together.
+What's bubbling up now is bigger, deeper, and more expansive than the civil rights movement, Indian liberation from Britain, and the women's suffrage movement all together.